 Synthesizer

 Synthesizer VST plugins are the electronic virtuosos of your music production.
-They generate audio signals to create new sounds or imitate traditional musical instruments, giving you a virtually endless array of sonic possibilities.
+They generate audio signals to create new sounds or imitate traditional musical instruments, giving you endless sonic possibilities.

 Sampler